Firstly, don’t panic. Bed wetting is extremely common in children and many will grow out of it over time.

 - Excessive fluid intake throughout the evening

-- Delayed bladder maturation – lack of coordination between bladder and the brain
+- Delayed bladder maturation – lack of coordination between the bladder and the brain

 Top tips to help your child stop bed wetting